Cornucopia is at it again, and we need you to be our eyes and ears in the aisles in a grocery store near you!

 This allowance of soilless production in the organic program threatens consumer trust in the label.
 What can you do?
 The next time you go to your co-op, grocery store, or other retail outlet where organic food is sold, scan the options for certified organic blueberries, strawberries, and raspberries, and take some notes (and photos!).
 Then fill out this form.

-Later this year we’ll incorporate your intel into our Hydroponic Buyer’s Guide, giving consumers and wholesale buyers an up-to-date inventory of soilless brands to avoid.
+Later this year we’ll incorporate your intel into our Guide to Avoiding Soilless Organic Produce, giving consumers and wholesale buyers an up-to-date inventory of soilless brands to avoid.
 Your fact-finding mission is a critical part of our ongoing market research—collectively, as consumer advocates, we can leverage a countervailing force against the industrial takeover of the organic m[arketplace.

 Read Cornucopia’s recent article, “Court Defers to USDA: Soil Is Optional in Organic,” for the latest update on soilless, “organic” production.